rustwasm/book/src/game-of-life/code-size.md

 debuginfo by default.
 Additionally `wasm-opt` removes the `names` section by default unless `-g` is also specified.

-This means that if you follow the above steps you should by deafult not have either debuginfo or the names section in the wasm binary.
+This means that if you follow the above steps you should by default not have either debuginfo or the names section in the wasm binary.
 If, however, you are manually otherwise preserving this debug information in the wasm binary be sure to be mindful of this!